dolittle/Bifrost/Documentation/Articles/overview.md

 allows for rapidly adapting to new requirements.
 It truly can be a life/death situation for a company if the company is not able to adapt to market changes, competitors or users wanting new features.
 Traditional techniques for building software have issues related to this.
 N-tier architecture tends to mix concerns and responsibilities and thus leading to software that is hard to maintain.
-According [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks) and ["The Mythical Man-Month"](https://en.wikipedia.org/wiki/The_Mythical_Man-Month), 90% of the cost related to a typical system arise in the maintenance phase.
+According to [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks) and ["The Mythical Man-Month"](https://en.wikipedia.org/wiki/The_Mythical_Man-Month), 90% of the cost related to a typical system arise in the maintenance phase.
 This means that we should aim towards building our systems in a way that makes the maintenance phase as easy as possible.